kehantan/labbook/docs/buffers_solutions/aps.rst

 **Objective:** To prepare 10% APS for SDS-PAGE.

-Usually I would prepare APS freshly before needed instead of prepare it beforehand and store in fridge.
+* Usually I would prepare APS freshly before use instead of prepare it beforehand and store in fridge.

 **Requires**